Nanomaterials and the iNEMI Electronics Roadmap

 So, the electronics roadmaps show an increasing need for the performance improvements that nanomaterials and nanostructures can deliver.
 Now it’s up to us to take the great work being done in universities and other laboratories and translate them into the products that roadmaps predict we are going to need.

-Tags: nanomaterials, iNEMI, Electronics Roadmap, ITRS, semiconductor industry, Carbon nanotubes, Graphene, packaging, Flexible electronics, Heat transfer, Batteries, supercapacitors, DNA, HDPUG, SAE International, Counterfeiting
+Tags: nanomaterials, iNEMI, Electronics Roadmap, ITRS, semiconductor industry, Carbon nanotube (CNT), Graphene, packaging, Flexible electronics, Heat transfer, Batteries, supercapacitors, DNA, HDPUG, SAE International, Counterfeiting